Tools & Calculators / Profit Margin

 Margin vs Markup: What’s the Difference?

-Profit margin is your profit as a percentage of the selling price — it tells you how much of each dollar of revenue is profit.
-Markup is your profit as a percentage of cost — it tells you how much you’ve added on top of your cost.
-Both measure profitability, but from different perspectives.
+Margin and markup both describe the profit on a sale, but they measure it against different bases.
+Profit margin is your gross profit as a percentage of the selling price — it tells you what portion of each sale you keep.
+Markup is your gross profit as a percentage of the cost — it tells you how much you add on top of what you paid.